matheuscscp/mcp-oauth2-proxy/docs/google.md

 Domain-wide Delegation.
 Google Workspace Domain-wide Delegation requires a GCP Service Account.

-Create a Kubernetes ConfigMap with the JSON configuration:
+Example of Kubernetes ConfigMap with a JSON configuration for Workload Identity Federation with Service Account impersonation:

 ```yaml
 apiVersion: v1